-Based on the received N2 SM message, the SMF can differentiate two cases:
+The SMF differentiates two cases:

-Case A) The target NG-RAN supports 5G MBS.
-Step 3 applies and steps 4~8 are skipped.
+Case A) The target NG-RAN supports MBS.
+Step 3 applies and step 4 is skipped.

 3. SMF to UPF: The SMF invokes N4 Session Modification procedure with the UPF (PSA) only for unicast PDU Session.

-Case B) The target NG-RAN does not support 5G MBS and the UPF is not yet configured to forward multicast data via unicast, steps 4 to 8 apply.
+Case B) The target NG-RAN does not support MBS.
+Step 3 is skipped, step 4 applies.

+4. This steps is same as described in step 11 of clause 7.2.1.3.